Repair Nodes¶

 val acsExported = removeCantonSpecifics(acs).toList

-Step number two involves preparing the Canton participants and domain by uploading DARs and creating parties.
+Step number two involves preparing the Canton participants and sync domain by uploading DARs and creating parties.
 Here we choose to place the house owners, painters, and banks on different participants.

 Also modify the events to be based on the newly created party ids.